synhyborex/wumpus3d/wumpus3D/executables/README.txt

 - Use the slider bar at the top to change how long you wait between Agent steps.
 - The rest should be self-explanatory.
 Use the buttons at the top to watch the Agent get to the gold.
-- REMEMBER, FEEDBACK IS IMPORTANT TO ME AS THIS IS NOT YET A FINAL PRODUCT!!!
+- REMEMBER, FEEDBACK IS IMPORTANT TO ME AS THIS IS NOT YET A FINAL PRODUCT!!
 *NOTE: There is a known FPS issue on the maps that have lots and lots of objects.
 For this reason, sometimes it may look like the Agent is skipping steps in auto-step mode.
 This can be remedied by sliding the bar higher so the frame has a chance to refresh itself.